Connect with Steven info@ss-vi.com Instagram Facebook LinkedIn

 Relief.
 Wood, metal, rubber, plastic, vinyl, acrylic paint, 20" X 13" X 4"

-At the beginning of German unification after the fall of the Berlin wall, Western intelligence agents discovered this mysterious apparatus in an abandoned building near Leipzig.
-Upon investigation, agents discovered that the TDE9 was developed in the mid 1960s by the East German Ministry for State Security, or Stasi, as part of an experimental mood control program conducted in various population centers.
+Following the fall of the Berlin Wall and the onset of German unification, Western intelligence agents uncovered a peculiar and enigmatic device in an abandoned building near Leipzig.
+Upon closer investigation, they identified it as the TDE9—an experimental apparatus developed in the mid-1960s by the East German Ministry for State Security, or Stasi, as part of a covert mood control program targeting civilian populations.

-The TDE9 and its transmitter were typically concealed in basements or cavities created below ground floors for optimum results, hence the Stasi code name “The Badger.”
+For maximum effectiveness, the TDE9 and its accompanying transmitter were typically concealed in basements or specially constructed cavities beneath ground floors, earning it the Stasi code name "Der Dachs"—The Badger.

 Monument to Norwegian Maritime Disasters